Novantrone

 - missed menstrual periods;

-- blue-green colored urine or a bluish color of the whites of the eyes for a few days after each dose.
+- blue-green colored urine or a bluish color of the whites of the eyes.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.